ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

 C.  Purchase & Procurement
     -----------------------

-    e.
+    a.
 Policy: Any expenditure in excess of \$2000 for the purchase of a single item should have bids from three (3) suppliers if possible.
 These bids will be reviewed by the Executive Director and the bid award must be specifically approved in advance by